pixelgrade/fonto/readme.txt

 == Changelog ==

 = 1.0.5 =
-* We did several compatibility checks with Gutenberg, so everything will be working at least as smoothly as normal.
+* We did several compatibility checks with the latest WordPress releases, so everything will be working at least as smoothly as normal.

 = 1.0.4 =
 * Fixed incompatibility with other plugins that use the CMB2 Conditional Fields add-on.